dev-sec/hardening/README.md

 ## Vagrant

-You will require `librarian-puppet` for module resolution:

-    gem install librarian-puppet

-Load modules:

-    librarian-puppet install
+All necessary modules will be automatically fetched by r10k.

-Once done, get your box up:
+To get your box up and running:

     vagrant up ubuntu-trusty